solliancenet/microsoft-postgresql-developer-guide/05_AI/05_02_Generative_AI_LLMS.md

 Most of the generative AI models available today work with textual inputs and outputs and are based on the Transformer style architecture.
 These models tend to be trained on a huge amounts of unlabeled data from varying sources like books, articles and websites.
 Amazingly, these trained models can be adapted to a wide variety of tasks and generate grammatically correct text with amazing creativity.
 Not only can these models enhance the capacity of a machine to understand an input text, but they also enabled a capacity to generate original responses in human language.

 In order to do these transformations, the text has to be broken up into chunks that make sense.
 These chunks are then broken down further into tokens.
-Models don't tend to be in charge of the chunking aspect of the process, but they are respondible for the tokenization via a Tokenizer model.
+Models do not tend to be in charge of the chunking aspect of the process, but they are respondible for the tokenization via a Tokenizer model.

 ### Tokenizer